RayCarrot/RayCarrot.RCP.Metro/README.md

 #### Rayman Legends - UbiRay Character
 This utility will edit the selected save file to have the currently selected character be UbiRay.

+#### Rayman Legends - Localization Converter
+This utility allows the localization file for Rayman Legends, Rayman Adventures and Rayman Mini to be converted to/from JSON.

 #### Rayman Legends - Debug Commands
 This utility will allow the game to be launched with the selected debug commands.
 This is only available for the Uplay version.

+#### Rayman Fiesta Run - Localization Converter
+This utility allows the localization file to be converted to/from JSON.

 ## Dependencies
 The Rayman Control Panel uses these main dependencies: